 - VM exclusion rule: defines a list of VMs that should be excluded from the report scope.
 You can enter VM names explicitly or create a wildcard mask by using the asterisk (*) to replace any number of characters.
 Multiple entries are separated by semicolon.
 For example, the following string will exclude machines with the _R&D suffix from appearing in the report: “*_R&D”.

-When you set up your backup and backup copy jobs based on Veeam Backup policies or employ complex exclusion parameters in job properties, some VMs may turn out to be excluded from the Veeam Backup policies and therefore will lack proper protection.
+When you set up your backup jobs based on resource groups or employ complex exclusion parameters in job properties, some VMs may turn out to be excluded from the Veeam Backup policies and therefore will lack proper protection.